 The preparation of Ganesh Chaturthi is started a month before with the preparation of clay idol ranging from small to big sizes.
 These statues are an important part of Ganesh Puja rituals.
 People bring these idols to their homes or marquees and worship them for 10 days.
 Beautifully painted Ganesha Idols are offered with Prasad of modaks and people seek his blessings.

-At homes in India, especially in Maharashtra install the idol of Lord Ganesha and worship it every morning and in evening with flowers, durva, karanji and modaks.
+At homes in India, especially in Maharashtra install the idol of Lord Ganesha and worship it every morning and in an evening with flowers, durva, karanji, and modaks.
 People sing Aarti for Lord Ganesha at the end of daily pooja.
-In Maharashtra, people majorly sing Aarti “Sukhkarta Dukhharta” which was composed by Samarth Ramdas, a saint from 7th century.
+In Maharashtra, people majorly sing Aarti “Sukhkarta Dukhharta” which was composed by Samarth Ramdas, a saint from the 7th century.
 At the end of the festival on the 11th day at Anant Chaturdashi, the idol of Lord Ganesha is brought to the water bodies such as sea, lakes or ocean for the immersion.

 6. Ganesh Chaturthi Recipes

 Among all other things, Lord Ganesha is also known for his love for food and modaks.
 So people during this festival cook various delicious delicacies to offer to their deity.
 Devotees specially offer modak or laddoo to Lord Ganesha as it is considered as the most loved delicacy by Lord Ganesha.
 Different state has different especially such as Maharashtrians offer Modak and Karanji, in Goa people serves Nevri.
-In Andhra Pradesh and Telangana Ganesha is offered with Laddoo, Vundrallu, Panakam, Vadapappu and Chalividi.
-People on South India tourism love travelling to Ganesha temple.
+In Andhra Pradesh and Telangana Ganesha is offered with Laddoo, Vundrallu, Panakam, Vadapappu, and Chalividi.
+People on South India tourism love traveling to Ganesha temple.

 7. Visarjan on Ganesh Chaturthi and Environmental Concern

-Even people are also getting aware towards the environment and started celebrating eco-friendly Ganesha Chaturthi by bringing the idol of Ganesha which are made up of clay, or jute or even made up of chocolate.
+Even people are also getting aware towards the environment and started celebrating eco-friendly Ganesha Chaturthi by bringing the idol of Ganesha which is made up of clay, or jute or even made up of chocolate.